speakeasy-api/openapi-directory/SDKs/googleapis.com/monitoring/v3/python/README.md

 * `monitoring_projects_notification_channels_list` - Lists the notification channels that have been created for the project.
 * `monitoring_projects_notification_channels_send_verification_code` - Causes a verification code to be delivered to the channel.
 The code can then be supplied in VerifyNotificationChannel to verify the channel.
 * `monitoring_projects_notification_channels_verify` - Verifies a NotificationChannel by proving receipt of the code delivered to the channel as a result of calling SendNotificationChannelVerificationCode.
+* `monitoring_projects_snoozes_create` - Creates a Snooze that will prevent alerts, which match the provided criteria, from being opened.
+The Snooze applies for a specific time interval.
+* `monitoring_projects_snoozes_list` - Lists the Snoozes associated with a project.
+Can optionally pass in filter, which specifies predicates to match Snoozes.
 * `monitoring_projects_time_series_create` - Creates or adds data to one or more time series.
 The response is empty if all time series in the request were written.
 If any time series could not be written, a corresponding failure message is included in the error response.
 * `monitoring_projects_time_series_create_service` - Creates or adds data to one or more service time series.
 A service time series is a time series for a metric from a Google Cloud service.
 The response is empty if all time series in the request were written.
 If any time series could not be written, a corresponding failure message is included in the error response.
 This endpoint rejects writes to user-defined metrics.
 This method is only for use by Google Cloud services.
 Use projects.timeSeries.create instead.
 * `monitoring_projects_time_series_list` - Lists time series that match a filter.